NO FEE UNLESS WE WIN

 3. A suspended license for up to a year

-The human toll of is staggering.
-In Texas alone, there were 1,138 fatalities from 26,080 alcohol-involved crashes in 2023. remind us that the consequences of extend beyond immediate penalties.
-They can impact and leave lasting effects on victims and their families.
+The human toll of impaired driving is staggering.
+In Texas alone, there were 1,138 fatalities from 26,080 alcohol-involved crashes in 2023.
+These statistics remind us that the consequences of drunk driving extend beyond immediate penalties.
+They can impact lives and leave lasting effects on victims and their families.
 As Mark Fitzpatrick, a licensed property and casualty insurance producer, poignantly states, “drunk driving is only one of the risky driving behaviors people engage in when behind the wheel.”

-To protect ourselves and others, it is crucial to .
-Employing assigned operators or rideshare services can be vital in preventing tragic incidents and avoiding serious legal repercussions.
+To protect ourselves and others, it is crucial to plan ahead.
+Employing designated drivers or rideshare services can be vital in preventing tragic incidents and avoiding serious legal repercussions.
 With less than 25% of fatal crashes involving drunk drivers occurring during daylight in 2022, and almost 75% happening at night, the need for responsible driving practices is more critical than ever.
 Let’s work together to ensure our roads are safe for everyone.

 Each box represents a consequence of DUI/DWI violations.
 Follow the arrows to see how initial violations lead to further consequences, including legal penalties and wider societal impacts.